 - If at least one of the CAG Identifier(s) received from the NG-RAN is part of the UE's Allowed CAG list, then the AMF accepts the NAS request;

-- If none of the CAG Identifier(s) received from the NG-RAN are part of the UE's Allowed CAG list, then the AMF rejects the NAS request with an appropriate cause code, then the UE removes the CAG Identifier(s) of the CAG cell related to the selected PLMN, if any exist, from its Allowed CAG list, as defined in TS 24.501 [47].
+- If none of the CAG Identifier(s) received from the NG-RAN are part of the UE's Allowed CAG list, then the AMF rejects the NAS request and the AMF should include CAG information in the NAS reject message.
 The AMF shall then release the NAS signalling connection for the UE by triggering the AN release procedure; and

-- If the UE is accessing the network via a non-CAG cell and the UE's subscription contains an indication that the UE is only allowed to access CAG cells, then the AMF rejects the NAS request with an appropriate cause code, whereas the UE updates its local configuration, as defined in TS 24.501 [47].
+- If the UE is accessing the network via a non-CAG cell and the UE's subscription contains an indication that the UE is only allowed to access CAG cells, then the AMF rejects the NAS request and the AMF should include CAG information in the NAS reject message.
 The AMF shall then release the NAS signalling connection for the UE by triggering the AN release procedure.

 - During transition from RRC Inactive to RRC Connected state: